 Winterkeeper Lutz beet seeds are also known as Lutz Green Leaf.
-These unusually large round red roots remain sweet and tender up to 15cm (6″) in diameter.
-The variety produces vigorous green tops for bunching in the summer.
+The unusually large, round roots remain sweet and tender up to 15cm (6”) in diameter.
+The vigorous green tops are useful for bunching in the summer.
 For winter storage, sow mid-July in rich soil.
-In fall, cover the bed with a tarp or straw mulch to prevent freezing when the weather turns cold.
-It happens that this variety makes particularly tasty microgreens and baby leaf greens that work well in salad mixes.
+In fall, cover the bed to prevent freezing.
+This variety makes particularly tasty micro-greens and baby leaf greens that work well in salad mixes.
 Its best feature, though, is the cold tolerance and suitability as winter storage beets.

 Beets are incredibly healthy eating.
 Both the roots and the leaves are an excellent source of antioxidants, minerals, and vitamin C. They also contain betaine, a compound that is essential for cardiovascular health.
 Eat them raw, cooked, pickled – you can even make beet chips!
 Most important, it is very easy to grow beets from seed.

 We Recommend: Chioggia (BT169).
 It’s hard to pick a favourite beet because they all have winning qualities.
 But slice into a Chioggia beet, and discover a party going on inside!
 It’s certainly one of the most festive looking of all garden vegetables, and it tastes wonderful, too.